 Add an opportunity to choose a day and time for a lesson in the teacher’s calendar.

-To regulate the payments between users and teachers and to guarantee the better security of transactions, you can take direction from Italki’s and Langcer’s experience with implementing the escrow mechanism of a secure transaction between students and teachers.
+To regulate the payments between users and teachers and to guarantee the better security of transactions, you can take direction from Italki’s experience with implementing the escrow mechanism of a secure transaction between students and teachers.
 When a student schedules a lesson, the system takes the payment from the student account and keeps it safe in a separate account until both sides confirm that the lesson was completed.

 Games, Tests, Quizzes, Certificates